AnnaTe/leaf_herbivory/README.md

 # Leaf herbivory tool

-This programm should calculated the percentage of area missing due to herbivory in leaf images using python with the OpenCV (cv2) library.
+This programm should calculated the percentage of area missing due to Herbivory in leaf images using python with the OpenCV (cv2) library.
+It was created as part of the Module Fieldecology at the University Freiburg.

-For the detection of the original outline of the leave and the detection of holes missing roughly the same functions should be applied using different inputs.

-## Ideas:

-* adjustment of histogramm (cv2.equalizeHist(image) ) [ ]
-* blurring and threshold binary to get clean edge (gaussian, bitwise_and, ??) [ ]
-* color extraction of green range [x]
-* canny edge detection and find contour for visualisation [x]
+## What the software provides:

+* a graphical user interface with
+  * an area for plotting and exploring the implemented filter on to one image
+  * the possibility to provide an directory with images that should all be processed
+  * calculation of the herbivory damage percentage
+  * images of the steps of the process

+## How the software filter work:

+* read image with OpenCV in BGR Colorspace
+* detect and if neccessary adjust brightness (in HSL Colorspace) of image and just of green layer
+* create mask from segmentation of all green area between HSL: (30, 20, 60) and (75, 180, 255)
+* adjust mask and smooth output with morphological function
-* calculate pixel percentage with connectedComponentswithStats [ ]
+* count number of pixel for leaf with herbivory

-### for large missing pieces on the edge:
+* fill holes with stronger morphological function

-* convex hull (evtl with  deficit calculation) [ ]
+* find contour and convex hull

-### try out:

-* contour area from OpenCV [ ]
+* calculate area of convex hull
+* calculate percentage of herbivory damage

+## requirements of the images:

+* leaf photos have to be taken with a white background
+* avoid direct sun light and any strong light reflection on the leaf
+* if possible cover or remove the leaf stems

+### contact information:

+* Anna Tenberg: Anna.Tenberg@saturn.uni-freiburg.de